mastrl2/Code-samples/README.md

 # Code-samples
-Each folder is from a specific project, they are titled the same as the project they come from
+Each folder in the code samples folder is from a specific project, they are titled the same as the project they come from